 However, with the right gear, a long evening run may be just what you need to wind down after a stressful day.

 Are you interested in ending your evening by logging mileage?
-There are several reasons to strap on your running shoes and hit the trail.
-This article outlines the top benefits of running at night and answers frequently asked questions about the topic, and don't forget the best headlamps for night running!
+There are several reasons to strap on your running shoes and hit the trail at night.
+This article outlines the top benefits of running in the dark and answers frequently asked questions about the topic, and don't forget the best headlamps for night running!

 #1 More Consistent Workouts